1. Previous: Table of Contents

 r = 6.7

-When reassigning this variable, we didn’t need to use the var keyword again, because the variable was already declared on that first line.
+When reassigning this variable, we didn’t need to use the var keyword again, because the variable was already declared on the first line.

 Variables that Cannot Be Reassigned